klueless-csharp-samples/P11ClubMembership/STORIES.md

 ### Stories next on list

-As a Club Owner, I can DO_SOMETHING, so that I QUALITY_OF_LIFE
+As a Club Owner, I want to record and find member details, so I know who is in my club

-- Subtask

 ## Stories and tasks